 - Based on its current stage of mobile adoption

 Below are some examples of mobility solutions that have disrupted several industries:

 Mobile payment solutions are advancing quickly.
 They offer consumers easier ways to pay with their mobile device.
 Only 3% of payments being made via smartphone in the U.S. As a result, tremendous opportunities exist in FinTech including:

 - Mobile commerce applications

 - Mobile real-time investing

 - Mobile payment solutions

-Better yet, never having to attend another open house again!
+Better yet, never having to attend another open house!

-The introduction of virtual reality in this field will explode in growth over the coming years.
+The introduction of virtual reality in construction will explode in growth over the coming years.